Skip to Content

 • Planners should not limit their “lookout” for harmless error to the listed 12 states.
 While rare, it is not unheard of for courts in other states to find ways to implement testator intent even where documents are not in compliance with the Wills Act.
 See, e.g., In Re Snide, 418 N.E.2d 656 (N.Y.
 1981).

-¹ At this writing, the adopting states were California, Colorado, Hawaii, Michigan, Minnesota, Montana, New Jersey, Ohio, Oregon, South Dakota, Utah, and Virginia.
+¹ CCK ALERT: At this writing, the adopting states were California, Colorado, Hawaii, Michigan, Minnesota, Montana, New Jersey, Ohio, Oregon, South Dakota, Utah, and Virginia.
 As mentioned, the adoption has not been uniform.
 The most significant variance is between states that will recognize an unsigned document versus those that continue to require the actual signature of the testator.
 Surprisingly, there are more states in the former category.